liqvip/volume_flutter/example/README.md

-# volume_control_example
+# volume_flutter_example

-Demonstrates how to use the volume_control plugin.
+Demonstrates how to use the volume_flutter plugin.

 ## Getting Started